ShizheHu/TPAMI24_Awesome-Information-Bottleneck/README.md

 ## Contact

-For any questions regard this paper/code, please directly contact [Shizhe Hu](ieshizhehu@gmail.com).
+For any questions regard this repository, please directly contact [Shizhe Hu](ieshizhehu@gmail.com).

+## License

+To the extent possible under law, [Shizhe Hu](https://github.com/ShizheHu) has waived all copyright and related or neighboring rights to this work.